 It was here in Apache Pass that the Americans first became aware of a powerful & relentless Chiricahua Apache warrior named Goyathlay.
 Soon, nearly every Anglo & Mexican on both sides of the border would know him as Geronimo.
 Some newspapers of the day referred to him as “The Worst Indian Who Ever Lived”.

 On the peak above me in this image, Geronimo received his spiritual vision that told him he would not be killed in battle.
-After countless battles in which he killed hundreds of Americans & Mexicans; after surrendering 4 times to the U.S. Army; after becoming a celebrity at the 1904 St. Louis World Fair; & after leading Theodore Roosevelt’s 1905 Inaugural Parade, “The Worst Indian Who Ever Lived” died of pneumonia in 1909, still a prisoner-of-war.
+After countless raids, ambushes, skirmishes, & battles in which he killed hundreds of Americans & more than a thousand Mexicans; after surrendering 4 times to the U.S. Army; after becoming a celebrity at the 1904 St. Louis World Fair; & after leading Theodore Roosevelt’s 1905 Inaugural Parade, “The Worst Indian Who Ever Lived” died of pneumonia in 1909, still a prisoner-of-war.

 (Above) The stone foundation for the Guard House is in the foreground.
 After Geronimo surrendered for the 4th & final time in 1886, he & his small band of renegades were brought here.
 Soon they were escorted to the rail head at the town of Bowie, 14 miles north of the Fort, and then shipped by train to the prison at Fort Pickens in Florida.

-They were never allowed to return to their ancestral home in the Chiricahua Mountains.
+They were never allowed to return to their ancestral home in the Chiricahua & Dragoon Mountains in Southern Arizona.
 Many died from “White Man’s” diseases.
 Many of their children were kidnapped by U.S. officials and sent to “White” operated Indian boarding schools where many also died of disease.
 In an act that seems unbelievably treacherous today, all of the Chiricahua Apache scouts that the U.S. Army had used to run Geronimo to ground, were themselves made prisoners-of-war and were never allowed to return here.
 To learn more, click here to see our History of the Apache.

 You can get to Fort Bowie by driving 22 miles south of Willcox on Hwy 186 and turning left (east) at the Fort Bowie sign.
 From the highway, it’s about an 8-mile drive on an unpaved road to the parking lot and trailhead.